zukunft/zukunft.com/docs/llm/pending.md

 ## workflows

-add the missing workflows link workflows
+add the missing workflows link workflows such as

+- link a formula to a phrase
+- unlink a formula from a phrase
+- link a component to a view
+- unlink a component from a view
+- link a view to a term
+- unlink a view from a term
+- add a child view to a view
+- remove a child view from a view

-add the missing workflows quick workflows such
+add the missing workflows quick workflows such as

+- add a word
+- change a value

 ## views